ameba23/lowtechnetwork/docs/community_run_communication.md

     [Radionecks](http://www.radionecks.com))
 -   use a **PMR** (walkie talkie) link.
-Probably would be bad audio quality because of low bandwidth but maybe one could find a way to have a high bandwidth bridge on PMR frequencies. (maybe some wireless microphones do this?)
+Probably would be bad audio quality because of low bandwidth but maybe one could find a way to have a high bandwidth bridge on PMR frequencies using multiple channels. (maybe some wireless microphones do this?)
 -   use **CB**, apparrently this has worked well for some projects.
     Again of course the bandwidth means a loss in quality but the